 Where to go in Ireland?

-Let’s get real for a moment- don’t try to see the entire country in one trip.
-Even though Ireland is only about the size of South Carolina, a few quality days in one or two places will result in a much more meaningful experience.
+Let’s get real for a moment- don’t try to see the entire country in one road trip.
+Even though Ireland is only about the size of South Carolina, a few quality days in one or two places will result in a much more meaningful Ireland vacation.

 Loads of people like to start their trip in Dublin, where you can tour the Guinness Brewery, Saint Patrick’s Cathedral and Trinity College, before heading south explore to the rugged coastline.